jbukoski/PotentialNaturalRegeneration/README.md

 ### Pablo's tasks
 1. Pablo, can you write here the methodology we used for your current paper.
+1. Help with layers used on Nanni et. al. ("The neotropical reforestation hotspots: A biophysical and socioeconomic typology of contemporary forest expansion"):
+    * "Rural-urban ratio",
+    * "Rural Population Change" and
+    * "Urban Population Change";
 ### About analysis process
 For the pixel scale analysis we will want to do this:
 1. generate sample points from the Fagan regeneration areas;